 c) After reading strategies enable them to summarise, question, reflect and respond to what they have read.

-Prior to starting the weekly lesson the teacher involved administered the Neale Analysis of Reading Ability (NARA II).
+Prior to starting the weekly lesson the teacher involvedin this action research project administered the Neale Analysis of Reading Ability (NARA II).
 This is an individually administered test that aims to measure the accuracy, comprehension and rate of reading as well as monitor reading progress and obtain diagnostic observations of reading behaviour.
 This test was then re-administered at the end of the intervention with six of the eight students.

 The following table presents the pre and post reading ages and pre and post comprehension ages for six of the students (two students were absent at the time of retesting) who attended the weekly comprehension and learning strategies class.